If you decide to download the macOS Monterey beta on your Mac, there are some steps you should take before you initiate the download.

 If you decide to download the developer macOS Monterey beta, make sure you comb through Apple’s beta website for developers.
 The website goes over everything you need to know about joining the developer program.

 If you don’t want to pay to use the macOS Monterey beta, you’ll want to install the public macOS Monterey beta.
-Again, you can expect Apple to release the public macOS Monterey beta sometime in July.

 In order to download the public beta, you need to join the Beta Software Program.
 And like the developer beta, the public beta program has some rules you’ll want to keep in mind.